Skip to navigation Skip to content

 • A Centrelink Nominee or Medicare Representative lodges feedback about their own experience, the feedback must be linked to the nominee/representative’s record

-If the customer has asked to remain anonymous, and no identifying content details have been provided in the online feedback, go to Step 13.
+If the customer has asked to still be anonymous, and no identifying contact details have been provided in the online feedback, go to Step 13.

-Otherwise, review the feedback to determine if the feedback is authenticated and is linked to the correct record.
+Otherwise, review the feedback to decide if the feedback is authenticated and is linked to the correct record.

 Is the feedback authenticated?